 Backpack-laden hikers can expect to climb ladders, trudge through mud, cross chilly waters, and battle the elements over three to five days of strenuous trekking.
 Conquer this trail and earn bragging rights for life.

 2. Tonquin Trail, British Columbia

-Though short, the hike isn’t exactly easy.
-There are a few steep passes and stairs that travelers must conquer, but the views at the end are well worth the effort.
+Though it's a short distance, the hike isn't exactly easy.
+There are a few steep passes and stairs that travelers must conquer, which can take a long time.
+The views at the end are well worth the effort.

 It's the perfect distance for a short day hike that leaves you time to experience other natural wonders in British Columbia.

 3. Bruce Trail, Ontario

 The Bruce Trail spans over 553 miles (890 kilometers) and takes a full 30 days or longer to complete end to end.
 This multi-day challenge is the ultimate backpacking adventure for international backpackers.

 The trail is divided into nine smaller sections that make tackling a shorter backpacking trip easy without sacrificing the thrill of traveling on Bruce Trail.

 This trail is fun, with unique challenges and the potential to earn badges for completing specific tasks or sections.